tecoevo/tecoevo.github.io/pages/philosophy.md

 **Work-life Integration**
 ---

-Being ambitious and hard-working are part of our lab culture, and science in general.
+Being ambitious and hard-working are part of our group culture, and science in general.
 But it should come from a perspective of driving yourself for the fun of pushing your limits and exploring what you are capable of, while answering the scientific questions.
 The key is to know your limitations.
 Managing your motivation and work habits while integrating your interests and commitments outside of work is critical to success.

 **Imposter Syndrome**
 ---

 Imposter syndrome, the persistent self-doubt and fear of being seen as inadequate, can hinder us from valuing our own abilities and achievements.
 It's essential to remember that everyone's journey is unique and not to compare ourselves with others' cumulative successes.
 Channel any lingering self-doubt into productivity by viewing it as a motivator to excel beyond mediocrity, to gain fresh perspectives, and to constantly seek improvements.
 Maintain a record of your victories, however minor, for reinforcement during tough times.
 Although we'll face rejections, our group is committed to offering challenging opportunities and support that foster constructive growth.

-**Intralab/Institute Events**
+**Intragroup/Institute Events**
 ---

 In our group, fostering a sense of camaraderie and cohesion is important to us.
 To this end, we organize various social events on a periodic basis.
 These events offer a relaxed and informal environment that allows members to interact beyond the professional sphere.
 The aim is to cultivate a stronger bond among group members, encourage open communication, and build a more supportive and collaborative environment.